Chapter 10 - Hazardous Materials, Hazardous Waste, and Contamination

 Listed below are additional information sources.

-District Hazardous Waste Technical Specialists (DHWTS) are familiar with laws and regulations, Department policy and procedures, and with local regulatory agency personnel and policies.
+- District Hazardous Waste Technical Specialists (DHWTS) are familiar with laws and regulations, Caltrans policy and procedures, and with local regulatory agency personnel and policies.
 They are also a useful resource for background and/or historical information in many project areas.
-A list of Department District Hazardous Waste Technical Specialists can be found on the Division of Environmental Analysis internal website.
+A list of Caltrans District Hazardous Waste Technical Specialists can be found on the Division of Environmental Analysis intranet.

-Division of Environmental Analysis, Hazardous Waste, Air, and Noise Office: The headquarters Hazardous Waste, Air and Noise Office maintains internal and external websites with information specifically related to hazardous waste laws, regulations, policy, and procedures.
-Department staff can access the internal website.
-Non-Departmental staff can visit the external website.
+Division of Environmental Analysis, Hazardous Waste, Air, Noise, and Paleontology Office: The headquarters Hazardous Waste, Air, Noise, and Paleontology Office maintains an intranet and external website with information specifically related to hazardous waste laws, regulations, policy, and procedures.
+Caltrans staff can access the intranet.
+Non-Caltrans staff can visit the external website.

 National Council for Science and the Environment (NCSE): The National Council for Science and the Environment is a not-for-profit organization dedicated to improving the scientific basis for environmental decision-making.
 The Council specializes in programs that foster collaboration between diverse institutions, communities, and individuals.
 The Council works closely with those creating and using environmental knowledge, including research, education, environmental, and business organizations, as well as governmental bodies at all levels.